jcmcqueen/blockchain-developer-bootcamp-final-project/README.md

 3.3 Use case three

 A pharma company requests access to a set of data by paying for it in the native token.

+## 4. Implimentation details

+No unique dependencies or additional resources are required.